Revoked or Suspended Licenses

 A person whose license has been revoked or suspended is required by law to pay a license reinstatement fee in addition to the application fee when they are eligible to apply for a license.
 Vision, knowledge and drive tests will be required following a revocation.

 Insurance & Financial Responsibility

 Any operator who has had his license revoked or suspended following a judgment, a conviction for no insurance, vehicular homicide, DUI or second offense reckless driving in a one-year period must establish proof of financial responsibility for the future before he may drive or re-register any vehicle in this state.
 Most motorists provide proof of financial responsibility for the future by obtaining a SR22 insurance filing from their automobile insurance company.

-A conviction for failure to maintain proof of financial responsibility is a Class 2 Misdemeanor (30 days imprisonment in a county jail, or $100 fine or both), driver license suspension for a period of not less than 30 days or more than one year, and filing proof of insurance (SR-22) with the state of South Dakota for three years from date of eligibility for reinstatement.
+A conviction for failure to maintain proof of financial responsibility is a Class 2 Misdemeanor (30 days imprisonment in a county jail, or $100 fine or both), driver license suspension for a period of not less than 30 days or more than one year, and filing proof of insurance (SR-22) with the state of South Dakota for three years from date of conviction.
 Failure to file proof of financial responsibility will result in suspension of vehicle registration, license plates, and driver’s license.